Cracker Barrel, Sage Therapeutics fall; Ocugen, FedEx rise

 Washington Real Estate Investment Trust, down $1.74 to $25.09.

-The real estate company agreed to sell it portfolio of office properties to Brookfield Asset Management.
+The real estate company agreed to sell its portfolio of office properties to Brookfield Asset Management.